Buck:'Are you going to be watching the World Cup this year?'

 Buck:'So after 'the last 16', teams go through to the next round that is called the quarter-finals I suppose?'

-Juan:'That's right, the 8 teams that won in 'the last 16' go through to the quarter-finals.
+Juan:'That's right, the 8 teams that win in 'the last 16' go through to the quarter-finals.
 And then the 4 teams that win their matches in this round progress to the semi-finals.
-And the two winning teams from the semi-finales play each other in the final.'
+And the two winning teams from the semi-finals play each other in the final.'

 Buck:'I know that in these knockout stages/rounds each team only plays one match.
 But what happens if they draw at the end of the match?
 The final score is 0 - 0 or 2 - 2.'

 Juan:'In the knockout stages, they have to continue playing the match until one of the teams wins.
 If after full time (90 minutes) it is a draw, they then play another 30 minutes.
 This is called extra time.
 If it is still a draw after extra time, they then go to penalties, where 5 players of each team each have to take a penalty.
 The team which has scored the most penalties at the end wins the match.'